 We gratefully acknowledge Professors J. A. J. Ribeiro and C. N. M. Marins, from INATEL, for their invaluable help on the design and implementation of the receiver of our system.

-We also would like to express our gratitude to Mr. D. Vono Jr. for his patience in helping us make some RF circuitry prototypes.
+We also would like to express our gratitude to Mr. D. Vono Jr. for his patience in helping us make some prototypes of RF circuits.